Bone Marrow Soup with Bok Choy, simple to make and delicious to enjoy.

-Feeling a little down and low on energy?
+Are you feeling a little down and low on energy?
 A good soup is always good any day.
 Bone Marrow Soup can be prepared in many different ways.
 This recipe is a bit different today.
 I am sharing with you today a simple way to make Bone Marrow Soup with Bok Choy.

 What is Bok Choy

-Bok Choy is described on the World Wide Web as a Chinese cabbage of two distinct varieties of Chinese leaf vegetables often used in Chinese Cuisine.
+Bok Choy is described on the World Wide Web as a Chinese cabbage of two distinct Chinese leaf vegetables often used in Chinese Cuisine.
 Bok Choy can be cooked in several ways.
 It is excellent in soups and can be substituted with common green leafy vegetables such as spinach and kale.

-What is BOne marrow
+What is Bone marrow

 How to cook bone marrow

 Bone Marrow Soup with Bok Choy is made with roasted bone marrow, Bok Choy, tomatoes, onion, and spices.
 The bones are cleaned with cold water and vinegar before roasting.
-(Just a cultural habit/thing) The broth for the soup is made by cooking all the ingredients together first and adding the bones last as the final flavoring step.
+(Just a cultural habit/thing) The broth for the soup is made by cooking all the ingredients together and adding the bones last as the final flavoring step.

 - 1 lb bone marrow